 “For a while I thought that no relief for this condition existed and the pain would flare up during my periods.
 At the doctor’s advice, however, I realised treatment could provide significant respite and better chances to conceive,” said Rekha.

 After her cyst was successfully removed surgically, Rekha was prescribed hormonal pills to elevate her symptoms and help her get pregnant.

-“Even though there is no way to prevent ovarian cysts, regular pelvic examinations go a long way towards monitoring your reproductive health,” emphasized Dr. Rinku.
+“Even though there is no way to prevent ovarian cysts, regular pelvic examinations go a long way towards monitoring your reproductive health,” emphasized Dr. Priti.